Deyda/Evergreen-Script/README.md

     </Configuration>

 ### Microsoft OneDrive
-Line 1364 defines which package is downloaded (You can change the update ring).
+Line 1414 defines which package is downloaded (You can change the update ring in line 558 for non GUI start).

 For Microsoft OneDrive this is the Production Ring exe file.

 Microsoft OneDrive is installed with the Machine Based Install parameter.

 ### Microsoft Teams
-Line 1397 defines which package is downloaded (You can change the architecture and update ring).
+Line 1448 defines which package is downloaded (You can change the architecture in line 538 and update ring in line 563 for non GUI start).

 For Microsoft Teams this is the x64 msi file (General Ring).

 Microsoft Teams is installed with the Machine Based Install parameters.

-After installation disable Microsoft Teams autostart registry key can be enabled (from line 2820).
+After installation disable Microsoft Teams autostart registry key can be enabled (from line 2816).

+### Mozilla Firefox
+Line 1482 defines which package is downloaded (You can change the architecture in line 538, language in line 533 and the channel in line 568 for non GUI start).

+       Danish
+       Dutch
+       English
+       Finnish
+       French
+       German
+       Italian
+       Japanese
+       Korean
+       Norwegian
+       Polish
+       Portuguese
+       Russian
+       Spanish
+       Swedish

+For Firefox this is the english x64 msi file (Latest Firefox Version).

+Firefox is installed with the parameter that don't create icons or the maintenance service.

+### mRemoteNG
+Line 1516 defines which package is downloaded.

+For mRemoteNG this is the msi file.

 ### NotePad++
-Line 1430 defines which package is downloaded (You can change the architecture).
+Line 1549 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).

 For Notepad++ this is the x64 exe file.

 ### OpenJDK
-Line 1463 defines which package is downloaded (You can change the architecture).
+Line 1583 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).

 For OpenJDK this is the x64 msi file.

 ### Oracle Java 8
-Line 1496 defines which package is downloaded (You can change the architecture).
+Line 1617 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).

 For Oracle Java 8 this is the x64 msi file.

-### TreeSize Free
+### TreeSize
-Line 1529 defines which package is downloaded.
+Line 1653 and 1684 defines which package is downloaded (You can change the version in line 573 for non GUI start).

-For TreeSize Free this is the exe file.
+For TreeSize this is the exe file.

 ### VLC Player
-Line 1562 defines which package is downloaded (You can change the architecture).
+Line 1719 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).

 For VLC Player this is the x64 msi file.

 ### VMWare Tools
-Line 1595 defines which package is downloaded (You can change the architecture).
+Line 1753 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).

 For VMWare Tools this is the x64 exe file.